numpy/numpy/doc/source/reference/arrays.classes.rst

 .. seealso:: :ref:`routines.array-creation.rec`, :ref:`routines.dtype`,
              :ref:`arrays.dtypes`.

-Numpy provides the :class:`recarray` class which allows accessing the fields of a structured array as attributes, and a corresponding scalar data type object :class:`record`.
+NumPy provides the :class:`recarray` class which allows accessing the fields of a structured array as attributes, and a corresponding scalar data type object :class:`record`.